chriscareycode/nagiostv-ndoutils/README.md

 - the NagiosTV project over at https://github.com/chriscareycode/nagiostv-react
 ```

+Check out the new NagiosTV project here:
 https://github.com/chriscareycode/nagiostv-react

+## Introduction

 Watch one or more Nagios servers on a wall mounted TV (or your desktop)